chavo1/move-state-module/README.md

-#  This repo containt an example how to move Terraform random_pet resource
+#  This repo containt an example how to move Terraform Resource Into a Module.

 - clone the repo
 ```